prody/ProDy/doc/tutorial.rst

 Let's start with reading the contents of a PDB file.
 ProDy offers a fast PDB file parser function :func:`~proteins.parsePDB` (:ref:`pdbparser-performance`).
-It is sufficient to pass a PDB identifier to get all atomic data from a file.
-The parser will seek the PDB file in the current working directory, and if it is not found it will download it from the PDB FTP server automatically.
+It is sufficient to pass a PDB identifier to read the file.
+The parser will seek a PDB file that matches given identifier in the current working directory, and if it is not found it will download it from the PDB FTP server automatically.

 >>> prot = parsePDB('1p38')

-1p38 is an unbound structure of p38 MAP kinase. :file:`1p38.pdb.gz` has been downloaded, and coordinates were parsed into an :class:`~prody.atomic.AtomGroup` instance.
+The above example parses the coordinates and atomic data from the PDB file 1p38 which contains an unbound structure of p38 MAP kinase. :file:`1p38.pdb.gz` is downloaded, and coordinates and atomic data are returned in an :class:`~atomic.AtomGroup` instance.

-To get some information on the :class:`~prody.atomic.AtomGroup` instance, you can type variable name and hit :kbd:`enter` key.
+To get information on the :class:`~prody.atomic.AtomGroup` instance, type the variable name and hit :kbd:`enter` key:

 >>> prot
 <AtomGroup: 1p38 (2962 atoms; 1 coordinate sets, active set index: 0)>

+This shows that atom group object contains 2962 atoms.
-All atomic data can be accessed using ``get`` methods:
+All atomic data from this object can be retrieved using ``get`` methods:

 >>> print prot.getResidueNames()
 ['GLU' 'GLU' 'GLU' ..., 'HOH' 'HOH' 'HOH']